Ten-Cent Beer Night: The riot

-After the Indians managed to tie the game, a 19-year-old fan named Terry Yerkic ran onto the field and attempted to steal Texas outfielder Jeff Burroughs' cap.
-Burroughs stumbled while confronting Yerkic.
-Thinking that Burroughs had been attacked, Texas manager Billy Martin and his players ran onto the field; some with bats.
-A large number of intoxicated fans—some armed with knives, chains, and clubs fashioned from portions of stadium seats that they had torn apart—surged onto the field, and others hurled bottles from the stands.
+After the Indians had tied the game, a 19-year-old fan named Terry Yerkic ran onto the field and attempted to steal Texas outfielder Jeff Burroughs' cap.
+According to Yerkic, he dropped the hat, and as he picked it up, "I looked up, and saw (Burroughs) looking at me, and I said 'Oh, hell.'"
+Burroughs kicked Yerkic and stumbled in the process.
+Thinking that Burroughs had been attacked, Texas manager Billy Martin and his players ran onto the field, some with bats.
+A large number of intoxicated fans—some armed with knives, chains, and clubs fashioned from portions of stadium seats they had torn apart—surged onto the field, and others hurled bottles from the stands.
 Two hundred fans surrounded the 25 Rangers, with more fans coming.

 Realizing that the Rangers' lives might be in danger, Cleveland manager Ken Aspromonte ordered his players to grab bats and help the Rangers, attacking the team's own fans in the process.
 Rioters began throwing steel folding chairs, and Cleveland relief pitcher Tom Hilgendorf was hit in the head by one of them.
-Hargrove, after subduing one rioter in a fistfight, had to fight another on his way back to the Texas dugout.
+The Rangers' Hargrove, after subduing one rioter in a fistfight, had to fight another on his way back to the Texas dugout, while Texas catcher and former Indian Duke Sims also wound up getting into a fight with a fan.
 The two teams retreated off the field through the dugouts in groups, with players protecting each other.